Harris, Simmons lead 76ers over reeling Pistons

 Two other usual starters, guard Bruce Brown (leg) and forward Luke Kennard (knee), did not suit up due to injuries.
 Derrick Rose contributed 16 points and seven assists, and Svi Mykhailiuk added 13 points and four assists.
 Griffin shot just 2-for-14 from the field and scored eight points.

 Philadelphia led 60-52 at halftime.
 Harris, playing against one of his former teams, scored 17 first-half points.
 Drummond and Markieff Morris each scored 10 for Detroit.
-The Pistons led 41-40 midway through the second quarter before Philadelphia responded with 16-3 run.
-A pair of alley-oops between Simmons and Harris, with each setting up the other, finished off the outburst.
+The Pistons led 41-40 midway through the second quarter before Philadelphia responded with a 16-3 run.
+A pair of alley oops between Simmons and Harris, with each setting up the other, finished off the outburst.

 Detroit tied it up 65-65 early in the second half but Philadelphia answered with a 17-7 run.
 Harris scored seven points during that span and Korkmaz tossed in five more.
 Korkmaz had another personal 5-0 run later in the quarter to make it 92-79.
 The Sixers led 94-86 heading into the fourth.